Service Providers

 Services are provided in a variety of settings from home to school and community sites, such as parks, libraries, and restaurants.
 Visitation facilitation can occur at the therapeutic level and be provided at various supervision levels based on need (full supervision, standard supervision, intermittent supervision, and dual supervision).
 Our facility offers private, video-monitored visitation space, a full gym, and green space for play.

-In-Home staff members are skilled at working with families as they seek to overcome obstacles that have prevented them from functioning at their healthiest, most successful level.
+Community-Based staff members are skilled at working with families as they seek to overcome obstacles that have prevented them from functioning at their healthiest, most successful level.
 Our staff use a trauma-informed care approach, which seeks to understand and interpret the “why” behind behavior.
-Our In-Home Program embraces the mission of Childplace, Inc. and uses an individual, client-centered approach to build on strengths and reinforce the inherent worth and dignity of each individual served.
+Our Community-Based Program embraces the mission of Childplace, Inc. and uses an individual, client-centered approach to build on strengths and reinforce the inherent worth and dignity of each individual served.

 Indiana Adoption Program Home Study Assessments